shaojiawei07/VDDIB-SR/README.md

 # VDDIB-SR

-This repositort contains the codes to reproduce the main experimental results in the [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9837474) "Task-Oriented Communication for Multi-Device Cooperative Edge Inference", which is accepted to IEEE Transaction on Wireless Communication.
+This repository contains the codes to reproduce the main experimental results in the [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9837474) "Task-Oriented Communication for Multi-Device Cooperative Edge Inference", which is accepted to IEEE Transaction on Wireless Communication.
 The content continues updating.